MaxBrouwerMD/TicketSaver/PRIVACY.md

 Interpretation

-The words with an initial capital letter have meanings defined under the following conditions.
+Words with an initial capital letter have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or plural.

 Definitions